-Gregg Fraley exposes teams to the classic games and exercises used by improv artists.
-It’s not just fun and games — it’s fun and games within a problem solving framework.
-Gregg developed the concept of Innovisation with his fellow improv and podcasting partner, Doug Stevenson (The Innovise Guys).
-Innovisation mashes-up the classic improv games with the various stages of structured problem solving (Osborn-Parnes CPS).
+Gregg Fraley and colleagues expose teams to the classic games and exercises used by Improv actors.
+Then participants learn how to focus the games within a problem solving framework.
+Gregg developed the concept of Innovisation with his fellow Improv and Podcast partner, Doug Stevenson (The Innovise Guys).
+Innovisation mashes-up the classic Improv games with the various stages of structured problem solving (Osborn-Parnes CPS).
 Improv games are applied to one or more of these problem solving phases:

 - Exploration of challenges